-The City and Borough of Wrangell-located on Wrangell Island near the Stikine River represents approximately 3 percent of total population, jobs, and earnings for Southeast Alaska.
+The City and Borough of Wrangell-located on Wrangell Island near the Stikine River-represents approximately 3 percent of total population, jobs, and earnings for Southeast Alaska.
 The community of Wrangell has restructured its economy and identity many times over the years.
 Centered around the fur trade in the early 1800's, Wrangell went on to became a military fort, a mining center, and a base for canneries and fishing.
 In the early 1900's plentiful spruce and hemlock in the area gave rise to a timber economy, and by the early 1990's timber industry jobs accounted for twenty percent of Wrangell's workforce, and nearly a third of all direct local wages.

 When the Alaska Pulp Company sawmill closed in 1994, the local economy was devastated.
 During the same period, salmon prices tumbled reducing the value of the area's commercial fisheries, and community's largest seafood processor filed bankruptcy.
 Although the community would go on to briefly attract major interest from the large-scale cruise industry, after three years the ships moved on.
 Between 1994 and 2006, the population of the community fell by 18% (losing more than 500 residents).
 Reeling from these losses, the community leaders reviewed their remaining assets, and refocused on developing and supporting their maritime resources.
 Immediately the community set about enhancing its locally based seafood and marine services sector: converting the old mill site downtown into a marine services center and boat yard; building a third boat harbor; upgrading the local seafood processing infrastructure; and investing in its boatbuilding and repair facilities.
-The community also turned its attention to the visitor and cultural maritime economy, upgrading its cruise ship dock, constructing a convention and visitors center, restoring the Chief Shakes Tribal House, and completing a major downtown revitalization facelift.
+The community also turned its attention to the visitor and maritime economy, upgrading its cruise ship dock, constructing a convention and visitors center, restoring the Chief Shakes Tribal House, and completing a major downtown revitalization facelift.

-In 2018, Wrangell Alaska had 1,151 year-round equivalent jobs and nearly \$50 million in workforce earnings.
-The top economic drivers of the community are seafood, tourism, health care, and industrial maritime.
+In 2019, Wrangell Alaska had 1,143 year-round equivalent jobs and nearly \$50 million in workforce earnings.
+The top economic drivers of the community were seafood, tourism, health care, and industrial maritime.
 With some of the lowest electrical rates in Alaska, the highest school district test scores, a reemerging visitors industry, the lowest unemployment rate in decades, and a high level of entrepreneurship (more than a quarter of all workers are self-employed), Wrangell was moving in a positive economic direction.

-In 2020, the COVID-19 virus devastated the global economy, and Wrangell has been feeling the impacts acutely.
-An estimated 26,000 visitors had been projected to spend \$6.2 million in Wrangell's economy in 2020.
-Now it unclear if any tourists will visit this summer.
-Seafood processing, which was already significantly curtailed in the expectation of a poorer than average salmon season, could see additional reductions.
-Access to state and federal dollars will provide Wrangell with some short-term gains, but the ability to pay for longer-term infrastructure improvement projects could be in jeopardy.
+However in 2020, the COVID-19 virus devastated the global economy, with Southeast Alaska and Wrangell in particular, reeling from the impacts.
+An estimated 26,500 visitors, who had been projected to spend \$6.24 million in Wrangell's economy in 2020, did not come.
+In an abundance of terrible timing, the 2020 Wrangell fishery is said to be the worst since 1976, with COVID-19 further reducing demand and lowering prices.
+In August the Wrangell Borough Assembly declared an economic disaster in the municipality.
+An October 2020 business survey found that responding Wrangell employers has laid off 32% of their staff due to 2020 economic conditions, business revenue had fallen by 50%, and 21% are at risk of closing permanently.

 This document, Wrangell Alaska Economic Conditions Report, provides a baseline summary of the economy of Wrangell prior to the 2020 pandemic event, to provide an economic planning tool for stabilizing and re-growing the economy moving forward.